Eric Wareheim: Music

 Wareheim played in several Philadelphia area bands, including the new wave punk band Twelve Tone System, of which Tim Heidecker was also briefly a member.
 Wareheim briefly played rhythm guitar for the duo Adam and Justine in the 1990s.
-Wareheim was also the principal songwriter for The Science Of and had been a member of Elements of Need, I Am Heaven, and briefly with the legendary Vampire-themed punk band Ink & Dagger.
+Wareheim was also the principal songwriter for The Science Of and had been a member of Elements of Need, I Am Heaven, and briefly with the punk band Ink & Dagger.
 He currently is involved with the band Sola.

 Television

 Wareheim made an appearance in Aqua Teen Hunger Force as the Germ-Master, along with Heidecker as a basketball.

 Wareheim, along with Tim Heidecker, also directed the 2010 Super Bowl commercial, The Shuffle, for Boost Mobile and most recently a series of Old Spice commercials with actor Terry Crews.

 They also made an appearance in an episode of The Simpsons as Amus Bruse and Fois Garth.

 Wareheim and Heidecker appeared together as Debt Collectors on the Adult Swim special, The Young Persons Guide to History, and have made guest appearances in the movie Let's Go to Prison, as well as the Scottish video game series VideoGaiden and a Version 2 episode of Mega64.
 Wareheim also played a recurring role in Michael Cera's and Clark Duke's Internet TV show Clark and Michael as Randy, the neighbor of the titular duo.

 Using characters and skits from Awesome Show, Heidecker and Wareheim (via their Abso Lutely Productions company) created an online-only show called Tim and Eric Nite Live!, originally broadcast on the website SuperDeluxe.

 In 2015, Wareheim co-starred as Arnold Baumheiser in the Netflix comedy series Master of None.
 He appeared in six episodes and directed four episodes of the first season.
 In 2017, he appeared in seven episodes and directed one episode of the show's second season.

 In 2019, Wareheim starred as a man claiming to be "reality" in a series of Oculus Quest commercials.